 - A homeowner must reside on and have an interest in the property for which the credit is claimed.

-- The applicant's assets may not exceed $75,000, including the value of any assets gifted or otherwise divested within the last three years, excluding the first unencumbered $100,000 of market value of the applicant's homestead.
+- The applicant's assets may not exceed $500,000, including the market value of the homestead and the value of any assets gifted or otherwise divested within the last three years.

 - No person shall qualify to receive the property tax credit if the homestead is rented while the owner is temporarily absent or the homestead is a farm structure which is exempt from taxation.

 - The tax credit will reduce the taxable value of the homestead on a sliding scale depending upon the income of the applicant.

 - Application for the credit is filed with the local assessor or county director of tax equalization by February 1 (or as soon thereafter as possible) in the year in which your property is assessed and for which the credit is requested.

 - The property tax credit is subject to adjustment, equalization and abatement in the same manner as other real property assessments.